leoGalani/sherlock/README.md

 > python run_server.py

-For now, the first user and pass is hardcoded (srry for that!) admin:admin
+For now, the first user and pass is hardcoded (sorry for that!) admin:admin

+~~use it on production at your own risk using uwsgi http://flask.pocoo.org/docs/0.10/deploying/uwsgi/~~ ~~(remove debug from the run_server)~~

 To talk about Sherlock, give your opinion and or critics, please use the agiletesters forum: http://agiletesters.com.br/category/10/sherlock-qa